- Help Available

 - How to Intervene with Someone Who Doesn’t Want Help

-- Do You Have a Resident Who is Recovering?
+- Do You Have a Resident Who is in Recovery?
 Or an Adult Child of an Alcoholic?

-Help Is Available Through The Office of Wellness Programs & Alcohol Education.
+Help Is Available Through Wellness Programs & Alcohol Education.

-- a walk-in resource room with books, brochures and current files on the latest research and realistic alcohol and drug information
+- a walk-in resource room with books, brochures, and posters

 - self help books available on loan basis